Home | Adult Dermatology | Alopecia

 Topical immunotherapy: When there is a large amount of hair loss in alopecia areata, treatment with squaric acid dibutyl ester (SADBE) or diphencyprone (DPCP) may be a viable option.
 Chemicals are applied to the scalp to create an allergic reaction, which makes the hair grow back.
 This treatment must be repeated several times to keep the new hair growing.

-JAK inhibitors: Baricitinib (Olumiant) is an oral therapy used for adults with severe alopecia areata that is unable to be treated effectively with standard therapy.
+JAK inhibitors: Baricitinib (Olumiant) is an oral therapy used for adults with severe alopecia areata universalis that is unable to be treated effectively with standard therapy.
 Laboratory monitoring and close dermatologist follow-up is required.

 Alternative Topical therapies: Our office uses the full spectrum of studied agents including topical minoxidil, retinoids, anthralin, calcineurin inhibitors, nutritional supplements, doxycycline, and compounded JAK inhibitors to help our patients regrow their hair.